-Application procedures and Timelines under the EU Clinical Trial Regulation has been saved
+Application procedures and Timelines under the EU Clinical Trials Regulation has been saved

-Application procedures and Timelines under the EU Clinical Trial Regulation
+Application procedures and Timelines under the EU Clinical Trials Regulation

 By Paulien Nuyts and Sebastian Payne